Willax Televisión: Patricia Benavides case

 A significant example of Willax’s editorial stance, which influenced other media, was its public support for Patricia Benavides, as reported by IDL-Reporteros.
 During a conversation, Benavides’ then-advisor, Jaime Villanueva, alleged a plot against her by her predecessor, Zoraida Ávalos, as well as by the channel and Congress.
 Marita Barreto, then Eficcop’s leader, was also identified as one of Benavides’ detractors.
 Following Benavides’ dismissal and the emergence of the corruption scandal in the Prosecutor’s Office, Barreto reported that a vehicle linked to Willax’s press team was conducting illegal surveillance on her collaborators.
 Meanwhile, Benavides presented a hired expert to defend herself against the accusations.

 Benavides endorsed her former advisor’s accusations against Gustavo Gorriti, which were broadcast on the channel.
-At the time, Keiko Fujimori, leader of Popular Force, reiterated some of these claims, alleging that Gorriti was responsible for influencing criminal investigations against her.
+At the time, Keiko Fujimori, leader of Popular Force, reiterated some of these claims, alleging that Gorriti was responsible for influencing criminal investigations against her in the Cocktails Case.

 Later, Villanueva claimed that the suspended National Prosecutor had leaked information to journalists like Beto Ortiz regarding investigations into Barreto.
 However, Benavides responded to Ortiz with insults in a leaked audio, accusing him of orchestrating a campaign against her in exchange for alleged personal favors.
 The former prosecutor later admitted the existence of this audio.
 Phillip Butters advised Benavides to make decisions with her “trusted staff,” warning that poor personnel choices could lead to imprisonment.

 Finally, Willax welcomed Benavides back, where she accused Villanueva of betrayal and confirmed her intent to remove the current head of the Public Prosecutor’s Office, Delia Espinoza, to reclaim her position.